-The playground is not gated but it’s far at the back of Auburn Botanic Gardens, far away from cars.
-It is accessible for toddlers and definitely a favourite.
-There is a liberty swing and a maze, plus some picnic tables.
+There’s a liberty swing and a maze, plus some picnic tables.
 While still great for young kids, it was built over 10 years ago now and showing some wear.
 The other small downside of this playground is that there is a recording of native animals that includes some scary roar-like sounds.
 It is turned on via a sensor.
 It left my youngest in tears.
 Hopefully Council can change the recording to birds chirping instead.

 Just Outside the Gardens